PEOPLE PROTECTION LAW ENACTED

 Veterinary groups just released a statement in which they stipulate that they will not be able to perform millions of surgical sterilizations no matter how much they charge.
 They have asked the city to grant them authority to offer special permit waiting list forms (price to be determined) to pet owner clients.

-Los Angeles City Council has agreed, with the stipulation only licensed veterinarians will be authorized to issue the Waiting List Temporary Exemption (WLTE) and under no circumstances will any Rottweiler, Mastiff, or Pit Bull dog breeder be given a WLTE.
+Los Angeles City Council has agreed, with the stipulation only licensed veterinarians will be authorized to issue the Waiting List Temporary Exemption (WLTE) and under no circumstances will any Rottweiler, Mastiff, German Shepherd, or Pit Bull dog breeder be given a WLTE.

 THIS JUST IN - New York City Council has passed a version of The People Protection Law but with the explicit stipulation that any person who has bred, registered, or advertised any litter of any mammalian species will not be eligible for WLTE at any price and all of their animals must immediately be surgically neutered.